 India cautious with blockchain but will embrace its power nonetheless, Oxford Analytica Briefing finds.

 The Indian Reserve Bank may be wary on blockchain but regional India as well as players in banking and finance are looking to embrace the powerful technology despite the RBI’s reservations.
-This is according to recent report by Oxford Analytica presented at Horasis India Meeting in Malaga, Spain last weekend.
+This is according to a recent report by Oxford Analytica presented at Horasis India Meeting in Malaga, Spain last weekend.

 The RBI issued a ban from July onwards on all cryptocurrencies operating on the Indian exchange though the Oxford Analytica Report believes this won’t keep Indian traders from trading over foreign exchanges.
 The report went on to state that despite growing interest among traders of bitcoin and other cryptocurrency, the ban will only slow down India’s potential in this growing marketplace.